Shanover77/machine-learning-ai/nlp/assignment1/readme.md

 3. Model Training: Using the word vectorized data, we train a model to predict the category of news titles.
 The choice of the model will depend on the specific requirements and characteristics of the dataset.

-4. Evaluation: We assess the performance of the trained model using appropriate evaluation metrics, such as accuracy, precision, recall, or F1 score.
-This step helps us gauge how well the model performs in predicting the categories of news titles.
+4. Evaluation: We assess the performance of the trained model using appropriate evaluation metrics.

 5. Prediction: Once the model is trained and evaluated, it can be used to predict the category of new news titles.
 By inputting a news title into the trained model, it will provide the corresponding category prediction.